/* * external links open in new window */

 (Most of these spots are around 200-250 baht ($7 USD) depending on what you order.)

-Good Souls Kitchen – This vegan spot is my go-to breakfast spot.
-(I’m far from vegan but love their fruit bowl and homemade coconut yogurt and granola.)
-Their dinner options and mains are also delicious.
+Goodsouls Kitchen – This vegan spot is my go-to breakfast spot.
+(I’m far from vegan but love the fruit bowl and homemade coconut yogurt and granola.)
+The dinner options and mains are also delicious.
 I dream of this place when I’m not in Thailand.
 52/2 Singharat Rd.

 Khao Soi Nimman (Michelin-Guide listed)– This is my next favorite khao soi spot in town.
 It’s open much later than the others.
 The northern Thai sausage is the best and spiciest option, but the fried pork is also good.
 22 Nimmana Haeminda Rd Lane 7.

 Goodneighbor Cafe – This hidden breakfast spot is one of the best in town for bagels and coffee.
 The chill vibe is also great.
 149, 49 M.2 Soi.
-Ban Pae, Chang Phueak, Muang, Chiang Mai 50300, Thailand
+Ban Pae, Chang Phueak.

 SP Chicken – Rotisserie chicken, sticky rice and spicy stir-fried morning glory are my favorite meal at this local spot in the old city near Wat Phra Singh.
 Only open for breakfast and lunch.

-Night & Day Resturant – For craft beer and northern Thai food, there’s not better place than this local favorite.
+Night & Day Resturant – For craft beer and northern Thai food, there’s no better place than this local favorite.
 This is off the tourist trail, which is why I love it.
 The hang lay curry is amazing, too.
 34, 13, Suthep.
+(They opened a second location near Nimman called LaabReun Home Cuisine.)

 Khao Soy Maesai (Michelin-Guide listed) – This local spot serves up the best khao soi (northern Thai soup curry) in town.
 It’s only open from 8 a.m. to 4 p.m.
-Go late in the afternoon or there will be a long line.
-I recommend the chicken and get extra pickled veggies to add in!
+Arrive early for the best selection.
+I recommend the chicken and to get extra pickled veggies to add in!
 29, 1 Ratchaphuek Alley

 Dinky’s BBQ – That’s right Chiang Mai has authentic Texas barbecue made by an Austinite!
+Choose from brisket, pulled pork and sausage.
 The side dishes (slaw, potato salad and fried okra) are tasty just like their homemade tortillas for their tacos.
-There are several sauces choices but the mustard is my favorite, which is crazy because I normally hate mustard.
+There are several sauce choices, but the mustard is my favorite, which is crazy because I normally hate mustard.
+For more about Dinky’s, read the Texas Monthly story I wrote and photographed.

 Huen Muan Jai (Michelin-Guide listed) – Located diagonally from Khao Soy Maesai, this is another popular restaurant specializing in Northern Thai food.
 I recommend their sampler platter and the hung lay curry with pork.
 24 Ratchaphuek Alley.